Lourdes apparitions: 27 February

-The 11th appearance (28 February)
+28 February

 Over 1,000 people were present.
 Soubirous was questioned by Judge Ribes afterwards.

 March 1858

-The 12th appearance (1 March)
+1 March

 There were almost 1,500 people present.
 Local housewife Catherine Latapie, nine months pregnant, who had a paralysis of the ulnar nerve in one arm following an accident, reported regaining full movement after bathing her arm in the spring.
 Simultaneously, she went into labor and had to leave almost immediately to give birth.
 She gave an account of these events to local physician Dr. Pierre Romaine Dozous, who began to collect information on healings at the spring.

-The 13th appearance (2 March)
+2 March

 The lady commanded Soubirous: "Go, tell the priests to come here in procession and to build a chapel here."
 Accompanied by her two aunts, Soubirous went to ask Father Peyramale; he forbade her to go to the grotto, and dismissed her.
 Peyramale had ordered the priests to have nothing to do with the grotto, for it was the general practice of the clergy to discourage religious visionaries.
 Soubirous was determined and returned with one of the priest's friends to ask again.
 After Soubirous was questioned before the parish clergy and dismissed, the parish priests could not agree on what course to take.

-The 14th appearance (3 March)
+3 March

 Previously, Father Peyramale had told Soubirous that the requests for the procession and chapel could not be fulfilled unless and until the lady's name was known.
 On this occasion, Soubirous asked for the lady's name; according to Soubirous, the lady only smiled and laughed.

-The 15th appearance (4 March)
+4 March

 Over 9,000 people were present.